A remark on Getzler's semi-classical approximation: Cyclically ordered necklaces

 We start by considering the easier case of necklaces which are equipped with a cyclic ordering.
 This case is used in the article \cite{cuspformmotives}, and it will serve as motivation for the proof in the unordered case.

-\begin{defn} An $\sym$-module $\mathcal V$ is the data of a representation ${\mathcal V}(n)$ of $\sym_n$ in $\E$ for each positive integer $n$.
-(Usually one would include $n=0$, but it will be slightly more convenient for us not to do so.)\end{defn}
+\begin{definition} An $\sym$-module $\mathcal V$ is the data of a representation ${\mathcal V}(n)$ of $\sym_n$ for each positive integer $n$.
+(Usually one would include $n=0$, but it will be slightly more convenient for us not to do so.)\end{definition}

-\begin{defn} Let $\V$ and $\W$ be $\sym$-modules.
-We define their direct sum $\V \oplus \W$ componentwise and their tensor product by This makes the category of $\sym$-modules a symmetric monoidal category. \end{defn}
+\begin{definition} Let $\V$ and $\W$ be $\sym$-modules.
+We define their direct sum $\V \oplus \W$ componentwise and their tensor product by This makes the category of $\sym$-modules a symmetric monoidal category. \end{definition}